Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Introduction

 \subsection{Outline of the article}

 Section \ref{sec:main} gives a brief introduction to the structure of $\R$-covered flows on 3-manifolds, followed by the proof of Theorem \ref{thm_main}.
-Section \ref{sec:SOE} contains the proof of Theorem \ref{thm_class_SOE}, and the applications to contact flows are given in Section \ref{sec:contact} and the appendix.
+Section \ref{sec:SOE} contains the proof of Theorem \ref{thm_criterion}, and the applications to contact flows are given in Section \ref{sec:contact} and the appendix.

 \begin{acknowledgement} K.M.~was partially supported by NSF CAREER grant DMS 1844516 and a Sloan Fellowship.
 T.B.~was partially supported by the NSERC (Funding reference number RGPIN-2017-04592).
 J.B.~was partially supported by the Special Priority Programme SPP 2026 Geometry at Infinity funded by the DFG.
-The authors thank Anne Vaugon and Vincent Colin for very helpful discussions. \end{acknowledgement}
+The authors thank Anne Vaugon and Vincent Colin for very helpful discussions.
+We also thank Thierry Barbot and Sergio Fenley for their detailed comments and suggestions on an earlier version of the article. \end{acknowledgement}